This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Harold and his forces reach London

-Harold II had to march south from Stamford Bridge to counter the threat of invasion from William of Normandy.
+King Harold had to march south from Stamford Bridge to counter the threat of invasion from William the Conqueror.

 Harold leaves London